-Canon 5D versus Canon 5D Mark IV
+Canon 5D vs 5D Mark IV

 The Canon EOS 5D and the Canon EOS 5D Mark IV are two professional cameras that were revealed to the public, respectively, in August 2005 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D has a resolution of 12.7 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The 5D has a resolution of 12.7 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is somewhat larger (2 percent) than the Canon 5D.
 However, the 5D Mark IV is slightly lighter (1 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the 5D Mark IV offers a higher resolution of 30.1 megapixel, compared with 12.7 MP of the 5D.
-This megapixel advantage translates into a 54 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the 5D Mark IV offers a higher resolution of 30.1 megapixels, compared with 12.7 MP of the 5D.
+This megapixels advantage translates into a 54 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 5D Mark IV has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 5.36μm versus 8.25μm for the 5D).
 However, it should be noted that the 5D Mark IV is much more recent (by 11 years) than the 5D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The 5D Mark IV indeed provides for movie recording, while the 5D does not.
 The highest resolution format that the 5D Mark IV can use is 4K/30p.